Montserrat

 The chart compares the evolution of remittances sent from Mexico to Montserrat and the remittances that Mexico receives from Montserrat.

-In the first quarter of 2025, Mexico received US$0 in remittances from Montserrat, while Montserrat received US$0 in remittances from Mexico.
+In the second quarter of 2025, Mexico received US$0 in remittances from Montserrat, while Montserrat received US$0 in remittances from Mexico.